ingresso-group/slate/source/includes/_purchase.md

 One primary advantage of saving the details in this way is that it will not appear in Ingresso's logs or database, and is only used as metadata in Stripe, so it reduces the spread of personally identifiable information.
+Please note that the call must include a valid Authorization header with the key included in the reservation response debitor integration data, and should be well-formed JSON, as per the examples.

 ### Making the purchase call
 Retrieving the Stripe token is the first half of the payment process - further